ubco-W2022T2-data301/project-group-group-23/README.md

 ## Describe your topic/interest in about 150-200 words

-Our project vision is to objectively examine the exceptional abilities of Stephen Curry as a player by comparing his statistics with those of other players in the league.
-Our goal is to gain a deeper understanding of his unique skills and capabilities, and to present a clear and concise evaluation of his overall performance.
-Our focus is on providing an objective and impartial analysis of Stephen Curry's abilities, and showcasing his exceptional talents to the world.
-We believe that this project will provide valuable insights into the world of professional basketball and the exceptional players that grace the court.
+Our project aims to objectively assess Stephen Curry's exceptional abilities as a player.
+We plan to compare his statistics with those of other players in the NBA, gaining a deeper understanding of his unique skills and capabilities.
+Our focus is to provide a clear, impartial evaluation of his overall performance and showcase his exceptional talents to the world.
+This project will offer valuable insights into the world of professional basketball and the talented players who play the game.
+With a clear and concise evaluation of Stephen Curry's abilities, we hope to provide an objective analysis of his exceptional skills.

 ## Describe your dataset in about 150-200 words

-{Add your stuff here}
+The 5 datasets offered offer a comprehensive overview of the NBA from the 2004 season to the most recent update.
+The "games.csv" dataset contains information on every game played during this time period, including the date, teams involved, and key details such as the number of points scored.
+The "games_details.csv" expands upon this information, providing detailed statistics for each player in a given game.
+The "players.csv" dataset lists all players with their names.
+The "ranking.csv" dataset provides the current ranking of NBA teams, which is separated into the western and eastern conferences.
+Lastly, the "teams.csv" dataset includes details on all teams in the NBA.
+These datasets provide valuable information for NBA enthusiasts, analysts, and anyone looking to gain a deeper understanding of the league.
+With a wealth of data at your fingertips, you'll be able to analyze trends, compare player performance, and follow the progress of your favorite teams and players.

 ## Team Members